RPGroup-PBoC/mwc_growth/code/processing/microscopy/20190301_r1_37C_acetate_O2_dilution/README.md

 1. Cells as described in "Strain Information" were grown to saturation in 3mL of LB Miller (+ chloramphenicol for the `dilution` strain).

-2. Cells were diluted 1:XXX into 3mL of growth media (+ chloramphenicol for the `dilution` strain) in 14mL Falcon tubes.
-ATC was added from 1µg/mL and 100ng/mL stocks in 50% EtOH to the appropriate concentration.
+2. Cells were diluted 1:1000 into 3mL of growth media (+ chloramphenicol for the `dilution` strain) in 14mL Falcon tubes.
+ATC was added from 1µg/mL and 10µg/mL stocks in 50% EtOH to the appropriate concentration.

 3. Tubes were placed in a rack and covered with a plastic box to protect from photocleavage of ATC.
-Cells were allowed to grow for X hours at 37°C with shaking at ~ 220 RPM.
+Cells were allowed to grow for ~22.5 hours at 37°C with shaking at ~ 220 RPM.

 4. Once the cells reached an OD<sub>600nm</sub> between 0.2 - 0.4, the cells were removed from the warm room and harvested.